Georgios Kosmidis, PhD,

 “I remember when this technology started 10 to 15 years ago, there was a lot of skepticism in the scientific community.
 Over the years, though, the experts working with iPSCs have changed that perception by proving the many benefits of bringing human biology to the pre-clinical culture dish.
 At Ncardia, we have successfully modeled diseases like cardiac hypertrophy, dilated cardiomyopathy, Friedreich’s ataxia and long QT syndrome.
 We use this experience to enable drug discovery projects with physiologically relevant disease models in high-throughput.”

 To generate iPSC-derived cardiomyocytes efficiently and in large-scale, Georgios and the entire scientific team at Ncardia identified and addressed bottleneck points from a technological perspective.
 They established large-scale manufacturing procedures and developed multiple assays with clinically relevant functional and biomarker readouts at high-throughput.
 He recognizes that innovation is a team goal to further improve maturation protocols and enable 3D co-culture of multiple cardiovascular cell types at large scale.
+In our webinar iPSC-based 3D microtissues and their application in drug discovery we show our first experience with 3D cardiac microtissues.

 “It is time for the pharmaceutical industry to start using more cardiac disease models based on human iPSCs.
 The benefits along the drug discovery and development process are clear – from more precise target identification to more translational leads that will help reduce the attrition rate and the costs.
 I believe that patient-derived iPSCs will soon also be used in large-scale for patient stratification during clinical trials and personalized medicine.”